 What is a USDA Home Loan?

-The USDA Loan is a home-mortgage option available to rural and suburban homebuyers.
+The USDA Loan is a home-mortgage option available to some rural and suburban homebuyers.
 USDA Home Loans are issued by qualified lenders and guaranteed by the United States Department of Agriculture (USDA)

 USDA Home Loans, also referred to as the USDA Rural Development Guaranteed Housing Loan and the Section 502 Guaranteed Loan, are particularly favorable to those living in rural or low-income areas.
 USDA Loan offer $0 money down, lenient eligibility requirements and competitive interest rates - due to the loan being guaranteed by the USDA.